Danila2016/VideoShotAnnotator/Readme.md

 In this mode, the annotation is performed for 1 shot and 1 category at a time.
 Make sure, that the **Single shot annotation** checkbox is ticked.

-Select an event category to annotate (e.g. ***hit***, because a hit usually spans less than 1 shot ).
-Then, press **"Play"** on the video.
+Press **"Play"** on the video.
 When you see a moment when a ***hit*** occurs, press the **"hit"** button on the screen.
 You will see the new ***hit*** label on the timeline.
-It is always allowed for a single shot to have multiple category labels.
+Note that multiple category labels can be assigned to a single shot.

 To remove the shot label, press **"Del"** on the keyboard or the small red cross icon (in the bottom).